Project Materials

 If the agreement was invalid from the start, it was so because the Company was unable to create it.

-However, it is important to highlight that since its incorporation into Nigerian law, its application has transformed a number of of our legal system, including Administrative Law, Company Law, Labor Law, and the Court, among others.
+However, it is important to highlight that since its incorporation into Nigerian law, its application has transformed a number of areas of our legal system, including Administrative Law, Company Law, Labor Law, and the Court, among others.

 When an action goes beyond the authority given to a person or body of law, it is considered ultra vires in administrative law.
 The constitution, lawmakers or parliament, and laws are all enacted in a particular nation.
 For government and administrative authorities or people to perform their tasks or generally to act and accomplish anything, powers, duties, functions, discretion, and jurisdiction are often conferred upon or delegated.
 When authority is granted, it is necessary for that authority or person to exercise that authority within the boundaries of the authority that has been granted to them; otherwise, their actions are “ultra vires,” or outside of their authority.
 It is common law that, unless the conduct is incidental to the express of the authority, an act that exceeds the explicitly granted power of the done is typically viewed by Courts as null and invalid and of no consequence at all under the theory of supra vires.